-The municipality has not achieved the clean audit as expected; Audit opinion expressed was a "Qualified Opinion" however, the AG's report indicated a regression compared to the previous 2019/2020 financial year.
+The municipality has not achieved the clean audit as expected; Audit opinion expressed was an "Unqualified Opinion" however, the AG's report indicated an improvement compared to the previous 2018/2019 financial year.
 The institution is working hard to achieve the 2020/2021 clean audit target.